UCSF-CBI/rstudio-server-controller/README.md

   which authenticates using SSH towards host `<hostname>`.
 If neither are an option, [`--auth=auth-via-env --random-password`](https://github.com/UCSF-CBI/rstudio-server-controller/blob/main/bin/utils/auth-via-env) can be used to authenticate with a one-time, temporary password that is echoed.
+If `--random-password` is not specified for the latter, then the password is taken from environment variable `RSC_PASSWORD`, which is _not_ echoed.
 It is also possible to use a custom authentication helper, e.g. `--auth=<command-on-PATH>` and `--auth=<file>`

 ### Stability